 So far, several tests and simulations have been done to verify the performance of the different systems of the submarine.
 The platform of the submarine has passed the basic mechanical tests and the watertightness tests to make sure there is no water leakage in the submarine.
 For the electronic part, we soldered and tested the control board and the power board.
 Both boards are working properly.
 We succeeded in integrating them into the submarine for the pool tests.
 The communication between the computer of the submarine and the electronic cards to control the motors works well and the emergency switch is operational.
 Afterwards, the integration of the software went well with the electronic part.
 Thanks to the communication between the two teams, we were able to make the submarine work in the pool on the first try this year despite the new electronic parts.
 For the control tests, the LQR control algorithm was simulated using Matlab-Simulink.
 We needed to simulate the algorithm to verify the feasibility, accuracy and robustness of this type of controller.
-We modeled the submarine in equations to see how the controller reacts on the 6 DOFs of the submarine in Simulink and to see what we should expect during our physical tests.
+We modelled the submarine in equations to see how the controller reacts on the 6 DOFs of the submarine in Simulink and to see what we should expect during our physical tests.

-In simulation, the submarine managed to reach the objectives set in the simulation with sea currents of 1m/s.
-For the pool part, we tested the control of the angles, and the submarine is able to maintain the angles very well.
+In simulations, the submarine managed to reach the objectives set in the simulation with sea currents of 1 m/s.
+For the pool part, we tested the control of the angels, and the submarine is able to maintain the angles very well.
 The only part that remains to be tested is the control of the movements of the submarine which will be tested once the DVL is installed on the submarine, but so far, the model agrees with the simulations.
-Finally, the object detection system has been tested in the pool and everything works as expected.
-Now that we have a submarine with the functional base, we continue our tests to implement more complex functions for the competition.
-Many hours of testing are still needed to pass most of the challenges, but with our strong team we will succeed.